mitya777/mitya777.github.io/_posts/2015-03-15-gop-ferguson.markdown

 > ...**many officers appear to see some residents... less as constituents to be protected than as potential offenders and sources of revenue.**

-These government practices violate the American axiom that: All men and women are created equal under the law.

-There is no more Conservative cause in America today than the reformation of police departments and court systems like those found in Ferguson.
+There is no greater Conservative cause today than the reformation of oppressive police departments and court systems like those found in Ferguson.